 ETFS or exchange traded funds et you access wide swaths of the market all at once, and neatly bundle up fractional shares of individual stocks and bonds into one fund.
 That means you’ve got automatic diversification built in.
 And since they’re usually managed by an algorithm instead of a human fund manager, they tend to be significantly more budget-friendly than mutual funds.
 It’s also why they tend to be the asset of choice for robo-advisors.

 So now that you know why ETFs tend to be so popular, the question becomes: What ETFs should you be choosing?
-In addition to being budget-friendly, there are plenty of ETF varieties to choose from, whether you want to focus on energy, go into real estate, or stick with the more traditional route of tracking an index market, there’s an ETF for your financial needs and wants.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
+In addition to being budget-friendly, there are plenty of ETF varieties to choose from, whether you want to focus on energy, go into real estate, or stick with the more traditional route of tracking an index market, there’s an ETF for your financial needs and wants.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 One of the most widely-traded kinds of ETFs on the market today are Dow Jones ETFs.
 As the name already suggests, these ETFs track the Dow Jones market in the United States.
 Quick refresher: The Dow Jones Industrial Average is a stock market index that tracks the performance of 30 large companies listed on stock exchanges like the New York Stock Exchange or Nasdaq in the United States.
 These companies, which are also known as blue chip companies, include American Express, Microsoft, and IBM.
 They tend to include companies with a long, proven history of regular earnings and financial stability.